teddymacn/ml_in_action_study_notes/part1/ch03/README.md

 The second algorithm dicussed in book "Machine Learning in Action" is decision trees, which is one of the most commonly used classification algorithms.

-The idea of decision trees is also quite simole for people to understand intuitively.
+The idea of decision trees is also quite simple for people to understand intuitively.
 A picture paints a thousand words:

 ![](figure3_1.jpg)